Top

 Improved customer relations

 Patients often take time off work to visit their dentist for a restoration.
 Time is of the essence.
 Cad cam in dentistry enables digital impressions and printing that saves time.
-The digital impressions are error-free, and this means you will not have customers coming back to your office because of an ill-fitting impression.
+The digital impressions are error-free, which means you will not have customers returning to your office because of an ill-fitting impression.

 Fast restorations

 The process used in cad cam is fast and efficient.
 Once you capture a digital impression, you send it to your computer for modifications and final production through the mill.
-This process and enables patients to get same-day restorations.
-All these processes complete in-house, and you do not need to outsource.
+This process enables patients to get same-day restorations.
+All these processes are completed in-house; you do not need to outsource.

 Hygiene